beardicus/line-us/README.md

 ### `.moveTo({xy})`

-Moves the arm to the coordinates specified, lifting the arm first if necessary.
+Moves the arm to the coordinates specified, lifting the pen first if necessary.

 #### Parameters